Jesse-Redford/VAST/README.md

 # VAST - Valid Action State Transition

-The idea of VAST is to provide all the information and code you need to get Qlearning and DQN running on your robotic projects.
+The idea of VAST is to provide all the resources you need to ML and RL running on your robotic projects.
+Each master folder contains a robot prototype.
+These folder contain setup intrucstions, wiring details, code examples, results and more.

-This repository includes modules, code examples, data structures, wiring details, and libraries you can use to create and test your own algorithms.
+# Snakebot - Master

+# Fishbot - Master